Overview

 directory found within the local origin directory will not be synchronized.

-uses the rsync/git ignore pattern format which is a newline-separated list of glob patterns.
-Comments can be added to the file by starting the line with #.
+The syntax used within the mdc_ignore uses the rsync/git ignore pattern format which is a newline-separated list of glob patterns.
+Comments can be added to the file by starting the line with #

-file, no ignoring of files/directories will occur.
+If a user accidentally deletes the mdc_ignore file, no ignoring of files/directories will occur.
 However, any .mdc

-directory found within the local workspace root shall be ignored automatically, without requiring users to add this to the sync_ignore
+directory found within the local workspace root shall be ignored automatically, without requiring users to add this to the mdc_ignore file (even if the ignore file doesn't exist)

 Additional Notes